Lon melane

+Description

-The wingspan is 32–35 mm.
-The wings are umber brown, the forewing with a darker disc and pale spots and the hindwing with a light yellow-brown band.
+Uppersides of wings are umber or red-brown, the forewing with a row of lighter spots and the hindwing with some orange.
+Underside of wings is brown with some spotting.
+The wingspan is 32-35 mm.

+Habitat and behavior

+The habitat consists of desert foothills, grassy areas, streamsides, roadsides, yards, parks and open oak woodland.
 There are two generations per year with adults on wing from March to May and again from September to October.
-They feed on flower nectar.
+Adults feed on flower nectar.

 The larvae feed on the leaves of various grasses, including Cynodon dactylon, Deschampsia caespitosa, Lamarckia aurea, Stenotaphrum secundatum, Carex spissa, Phyllostachys bambusoides, Ehrharta erecta, Lolium multiflorum, Paspalum dilatatum, Pennisetum clandestinum, Sorghum sudanense, Digitaria sanguinalis, Bromus carinatus, Dactylis glomerata, Agrostis palustris, Festuca myuros, Festuca rubra, Agropyron cristatum and Poa pratensis.
 They live in shelters made of rolled or tied leaves.